hyperionix/docs/content/guide/package-2.md

     }
 ```

-We also had to tell the probe what value to return to the caller of `NtSetInformationFile` when we skipped it.
-This is done with the `onSkip` method.
+We also had to tell the probe what value to return to the caller of `NtSetInformationFile` when we skipped the execution of this function.
+This is done using the `onSkip` callback method.
 In this case we return `0xC0000022` which is the value of `STATUS_ACCESS_DENIED`.
 Alternatively, you can return `0` to pretend the operation was successful or any other error value you want.

 ```lua
       onSkip = function(context)